foru-ms/nextjs-starter-admin/README.md

-This is a [Foru.ms](https://foru.ms/) Next.js starter bootstrapped with the minimal endpoints to get you started.
+This is a [Foru.ms](https://foru.ms/) Next.js admin starter bootstrapped with the minimal endpoints to get you started.

 ## Getting Started